verdaccio/website/website/translated_docs/ja/auth.md

 | file      | string | Yes      | ./htpasswd | all     | file that host the encrypted credentials |
 | max_users | number | No       | 1000       | all     | set limit of users                       |

-In case to decide do not allow user to login, you can set `max_users: -1`.
+In case you decide to not allow users to sign up, you can set `max_users: -1`.